Ralph H.B. Benedict, PhD

 Clinical Neuropsychologist, UBMD Neurology

 Dr. Benedict is a board-certified clinical neuropsychologist and Director of Neuropsychological Services for the Department of Neurology for the School of Biomedical Sciences at the State University of New York at Buffalo.
 He has extensive training and experience in the assessment and management of multiple sclerosis (MS) patients.
-He has published more than 170 peer-reviewed manuscripts and is the author of 2 widely used neuropsychological tests, the Hopkins Verbal Learning Test Revised and the Brief Visuospatial Memory Test Revised.
+He has published more than 350 peer-reviewed manuscripts and is the author of 2 widely used neuropsychological tests, the Hopkins Verbal Learning Test Revised and the Brief Visuospatial Memory Test Revised.
 He also developed the MS Neuropsychological Screening Questionnaire, a widely used screening test of MS cognitive disorder.
-He has served as a consultant to several national and international organizations dedicated to peer-reviewed symposia on MS and cognitive impairment, or consensus opinions on clinical matters related to MS. Dr. Benedict is currently pursuing research studies on quantitative MRI findings in MS and their relationship with personality, cognition, and neuropsychiatric disorders.
+He has served as a consultant to several national and international organizations in neurology and neuropsychology dedicated to peer-reviewed symposia on MS and cognitive impairment, or consensus opinions on clinical matters related to MS. Dr. Benedict is currently pursuing research studies on quantitative MRI findings in MS and their relationship with personality, cognition, and neuropsychiatric disorders.
 His current interests also concentrate on the development of new measures of processing speed of memory and work capacity.

 View Faculty Profile